isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

   }

-OK, so with that query string constructed, we can make the call to Google BigQuery.
+OK, so with that query-string constructed, we can make the call to Google BigQuery.
-In order to get authorized, we're using a service account.
+In order to get authorized, here we're using a service account.
 To get that set up, one needs to log into your google cloud console, and follow these instructions `(Service account credentials) <https://cloud.google.com/storage/docs/authentication>`_.
-By doing that, you're going to generate a little .json file that contains your private key, so don't lose it!
+By doing that, you're going to generate a little .json file that contains your private key, don't lose it!
 Then we can use the bigrquery function set_service_token, providing the path to the json file.
 Very easy!
 After that we simply make the call using query_exec.

-Then, for making the heatmap, we use the renderPlotly function.
-In that function, first we get the summarized data from BigQuery, which returns as a data.frame (bqdf).
-Next we transform that into a matrix using the reshape2 library.
+Then, to make the heatmap, we use the renderPlotly function.
+In that function, first we get the summarized data from BigQuery, which returns as a data.frame (bqdf), and we transform that into a matrix using the reshape2 library.

 .. code-block:: r